 - What are employees/ex-employees saying about your company, especially on Glassdoor and equivalent sites?
 If negative what are you doing to limit the damage?

 - How can your business be more attractive to potential employees?

 - Do the process and interviewers support the brand and values you are presenting?

 The brand isn’t the same as a scale and being well known and it’s vitally important for smaller and less recognised employers to invest in their brand as an employer.
 Indeed by doing so they can become an attractive option to the many candidates who are less keen on the major firms.

 High calibre applicants are looking for visionary companies so share your firm’s goals with candidates to provide them with insights into the big picture.
 Promote the aims and ambitions of your company to the candidate, in the same manner, you expect them to sell themselves to you!

 Values and culture

-One of the main reasons why candidates start on their job search is when they feel that their employer’s values and culture doesn’t suit them: either it never really did or, more commonly, it’s changed as the company has grown or changed owner ship or changed management.
+One of the main reasons why candidates start on their job search is when they feel that their employer’s values and culture don’t suit them: either it never really did or, more commonly, it’s changed as the company has grown or changed ownership or changed management.

 A candidate seeking a new role and employer will have a number of key boxes they want to tick and this comes high on the list for many.
 So, assuming that “values and culture” is indeed an aspect of the firm that everyone is clear on and “front of mind” ensure that this is communicated in the selection process.